Inside an Amazigh Village in Morocco

 Amazigh Today

-Our host Said of Berber Homestay and his family greeted us with an Amazigh welcome of dates and milk, fresh baked bread, almond butter, olive oil and mint tea.
+Our host Said from Berber Homestay and his family greeted us with an Amazigh welcome of dates and milk, fresh baked bread, almond butter, olive oil and mint tea.
 As was the custom in Morocco when serving tea, he lifted a teapot and poured out a long thin stream filling several small glasses on a silver tray in a single pour.
 Our group was able to see and participate in the art of tagine crafting and to purchase our first tagines.
 Tagines are earthenware pots and the dish of stewed meat, potatoes, and vegetables prepared in it has the same name.
 We also visited a women’s cooperative for rug making and learned about their empowering community.